sensu/sensu-docs/content/sensu-enterprise/2.8/upgrading.md

 menu: "sensu-enterprise-2.8"
 ---

-Upgrading Sensu Enterprise is usually a straightforward process.
-In most cases, upgrading Sensu Enterprise only requires upgrading to the latest package.
+In most cases, you can upgrade Sensu Enterprise by installing the latest package.
 Certain versions of Sensu Enterprise may include changes that are *not backwards compatible* and require additional steps be taken when upgrading.

 ## Upgrading the Sensu Enterprise package

-The following instructions assume that you have already installed Sensu and/or Sensu Enterprise by using the steps detailed in the [Sensu Installation Guide][overview].
+The following instructions assume that you have already installed Sensu Enterprise by using the steps detailed in the[Sensu Installation Guide][overview].

 _NOTE: If your machines do not have direct access to the internet and cannot reach the Sensu software repositories, you must mirror the